jhpyle/docassemble/_docs/development.md

 How can you ensure that a **docassemble** interview is high quality?

-There are many low-quality web applications on the internet.
-No developers really ever _intend_ to create low-quality applications; it just happens, with regularity.

-Many people who produce web applications operate under a mindset that, unbeknownst to them, is practically bound to produce low quality applications.

 A common mindset is that the way you produce a web application is to hire a developer for a "project."
 The developer writes code over a period of time and then provides a "deliverable" that meets your